Why Is Antibody Validation Important?

 Good practice when using any antibody is to look at its binding across a panel of cell line or tissue backgrounds.
 This not only builds confidence in the true positive nature of any results, it can often provide an interesting data set in terms of the protein expression profile across different tissues.

 Multiple cell line lysates are unlikely to have the same protein composition, and comparison of banding patterns by Western can provide insights into binding specificity.
-Further to this, the RNA and protein expression profiles of many cell lines are now publically available, and this data can be used to select a panel of lines with varying expression levels to confirm differences in observed expression using the antibody.
+Further to this, the RNA and protein expression profiles of many cell lines are now publicly available, and this data can be used to select a panel of lines with varying expression levels to confirm differences in observed expression using the antibody.

 Another excellent option for controlling antibody validation is to knockdown the protein of interest with RNAi, and look for a concomitant reduction in binding using Western blot or ICC.
 As knockdowns can often be performed in 72-96h, antibodies can be tested in this manner in less than a fortnight.